akhan7/fss16groupG/read/2/README.md

 # Paper Title:
-*A Discriminative Model Approach for Accurate Duplicate Bug Report Retrieval * (ICSE '10 Proceedings of the 32nd ACM/IEEE International Conference on Software Engineering - Volume 1)
+*A Discriminative Model Approach for Accurate Duplicate Bug Report Retrieval* (ICSE '10 Proceedings of the 32nd ACM/IEEE International Conference on Software Engineering - Volume 1)

 # Keywords:
 * **ii1.
 Tokenization**: Tokenization is the process of parsing a character stream into a sequence of word tokens by splitting the stream by the de-limiters.
 Tokenization is one of the important pre processing tasks in Information retrieval process.

 * **ii2.
-Information retrieval (IR)** is the activity of obtaining information resources relevant to an information need from a collection of information resources.
+Support Vector Machine (SVM)**: It is an approach to build-ing a discriminative model or classifier based on a set of labeled vectors.
+Given a set of vectors, some belonging to a positive class and others belonging to a negative class, SVM tries to build a hyperplane that separates vectors belonging to the positive class from those of the negative class with the largest margin.

 * **ii3.
-Term frequency- Inverse documents frequency (Tf-Idf)**-In information retrieval term frequency–inverse document frequency is a numerical statistic that is intended to reflect how important a word is to a document in a collection.
+Recall rate**: Recall rate is defined as the ratio of number of duplicate reports whose masters are successfully detected to the total number of duplicate reports for testing the retrieval process.
+In other words it gives the percentage of duplicates whose masters are successfully retreived in the list.

 * **ii4.
 Topic Model** - In machine learning and natural language processing, a topic model is a type of statistical model for discovering the abstract topics that occur in a collection of documents.
 Topic modeling is a frequently used text-mining tool for discovery of hidden semantic structures in a text body.